-Oxybutynin Chloride is a muscarinic antagonist indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency.
+Oxybutynin chloride extended-release tablets are a muscarinic antagonist indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and frequency.

 Oxybutynin ER Tablets Dosage and Administration

-The recommended starting dose of Oxybutynin Chloride Extended Release Tablets are 5 or 10 mg once daily at approximately the same time each day.
+The recommended starting dose of oxybutynin chloride extended-release tablets is 5 or 10 mg once daily at approximately the same time each day.
 Dosage may be adjusted in 5-mg increments to achieve a balance of efficacy and tolerability (up to a maximum of 30 mg/day).
 In general, dosage adjustment may proceed at approximately weekly intervals.

 Pediatric Patients Aged 6 Years of Age and Older

-The recommended starting dose of Oxybutynin Chloride Extended Release Tablets are 5 mg once daily at approximately the same time each day.
+The recommended starting dose of oxybutynin chloride extended-release tablets is 5 mg once daily at approximately the same time each day.
 Dosage may be adjusted in 5-mg increments to achieve a balance of efficacy and tolerability (up to a maximum of 20 mg/day).

 Dosage Forms and Strengths

-Oxybutynin Chloride Extended Release Tablets are available as 15 mg tablets for oral use:
+Oxybutynin chloride extended-release tablets are available as 5, 10 and 15 mg tablets for oral use:

-Oxybutynin Chloride Extended Release Tablets are also contraindicated in patients who have demonstrated hypersensitivity to the drug substance or other components of the product.
-There have been reports of hypersensitivity reactions, including anaphylaxis and angiodema.
+Oxybutynin chloride extended-release tablets are also contraindicated in patients who have demonstrated hypersensitivity to the drug substance or other components of the product.
+There have been reports of hypersensitivity reactions, including anaphylaxis and angioedema.